traditional tea brewing method

 Tea Culture | | Y. Morita

-The Origin of The Name "Tea"
+The Origin of The Word "Tea"

 Brewed tea in a cup beside teapot on a tray